Framatome and Hydrogenious LOHC Technologies close cooperation

 “Smart Grid Solar” projekt ©Framatome

-Both partners consider dibenzyltoluene, usually known in industry as a heat transfer oil, to be the most suitable hydrogen-carrier material.
+Both partners consider the toluene-based oil, that is usually known in industry as a heat transfer oil, to be the most suitable hydrogen-carrier material.
 Hydrogenious’ proprietary carrier oil has significant advantages in storage density, costs and most importantly, safety.
-Besides being hardly flammable and non-toxic, it is not classified as a dangerous good.
-As such, it eliminates the risks of conventional hydrogen storage.
+The oil is hardly flammable and as such eliminates the risks of conventional hydrogen storage.
 Furthermore, it can be transported at ambient conditions, making handling and transport easy within the existing infrastructure.

-Analysis of the LOHC dibenzyltoluene ©Hydrogenious LOHC Technologies
+Analysis of the toluene-based oil ©Hydrogenious LOHC Technologies

 inside a hydrogen releaseBOX ©Hydrogenious LOHC Technologies